khagapati-bagh/Virtual-Assistant/README.md

 # Virtual-Assistant
-This is all of the code that we will write in my course "Build A Virtual Assistant In Python"
+By using Wolfram Alpha and wikipedia API I fetch data from Internet.
+The testing folder contain all the small part of my code which are used in my project like how Wolfram Alpha, Wekipedia etc. are working.